practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 - _define library random-bitstring-and-flexible-password-generator_
 - _define module random-bitstring-and-flexible-password-generator_

-Not very logical, but it worked for me...
+Not very logical, but worked for me...

 Build the project again and re-check library versions:

 ```
-$ deft build --all
+$ deft build --all  #  Build all libraries in the workspace.
-...  # here should be no more warning about function decimal-digit? !!
+...  # here should be no more warning about Reference to undefined binding {decimal-digit? in random-bitstring-and-flexible-password-generator} !!
 $ deft list
    Inst.
 Latest  Name                 Description